About Me Button

 I wanted to have the PRR counterpart to my Reading P-7sb, which is the PRR E6.
 Many E6 ran late into the PRR steam era in PRSL service.
 I did not choose 460 because it is the “famous” Lindbergh locomotive.
 I chose it because it was retired from PRSL service in January 1956.
 The real 460 is close enough to me to visit and use for research.
 It went through a 8 year long cosmetic restoration that was completed in October 2016.

 I thought this loco might be lost to me forever.
 It would have been very awkward (and rude) to contact Sam’s wife asking for it.
 I felt a connection to it, as I just sent Sam some parts, and it was his last active S Scale project.
 Fate or Karma intervened in another very unusual circumstance when the loco wound up in the hands of my friend Pieter Roos in June 2016.
+For some unknown reason some of Sam’s trains wound up for sale at a Connecticut S Gaugers club meeting – when Sam lived in Maryland.
 Pieter did not know of the project connection between Sam and I, but he knew I would want it.
-I got the locomotive in July 2016 just as Sam left it.
+I got the locomotive from Pieter in July 2016 just as Sam left it.

 It is my goal to finish and enjoy this locomotive in tribute to Sam Powell.